agentmorris/MegaDetector/api/batch_processing/postprocessing/README.md

 # Postprocessing tools for MegaDetector results

-This folder contains scripts for working with MegaDetector results, i.e. results in the [MegaDetector batch output format](https://github.com/agentmorris/MegaDetector/tree/main/api/batch_processing#megadetector-batch-output-format).
+This folder contains scripts for working with MegaDetector results, i.e. results in the [MegaDetector results format](https://github.com/agentmorris/MegaDetector/tree/main/api/batch_processing#megadetector-batch-output-format).

 Modules in this folder include...